 Athlete Photo Gallery

-Sigourney suffered a knee injury halfway through 2012 and immediately turned her focus to recovery.
-After rehabilitating her knee, Sigourney made a statement in December 2012 by winning the Dew Tour and taking third at the U.S. VISA Freeskiing Grand Prix.
-At the Sochi test event World Cup in February 2013, Sigourney fell, broke her collarbone and injured her shoulder.
+Sigourney suffered a knee injury in 2012 and immediately turned her focus to recovery.
+She recovered enough to win the Dew Tour in December 2012 but then broke her collarbone and injured her shoulder at the Sochi test event World Cup in February 2013.
 After undergoing surgery for her shoulder, she learned she had also reinjured her knee.
-Despite the bad news she is optimistic she will be strong and on the snow again, ready to dominate in the 2014 season.
+Despite the bad news she was optimistic and dedicated enough to get strong again before the historic Olympic season.

 OFF THE SNOW